 There is no evidence to suggest that labouring or birthing in water is unsafe for bigger women.

 That’s because there is no evidence on obese women using birth pools full stop.
 All evidence refers only to ‘low-risk’ pregnancies.
 We are no more able to declare plus-size water birth unsafe than we are able to say it’s more safe.
 There is no evidence either way.

-However, reasons cited by some hospitals for barring women on the grounds of BMI alone are:
+However, reasons some hospitals give when barring women on the grounds of BMI are: